nelmio/alice/README.md

 ### Fixture inheritance ###

-Base fixtures, to be extended from, can be created to be able to *only* need to define less additional values in a set of common fixture definitions
+Base fixtures, to be extended from, can be created to be able to *only* need to define less additional values in a set of common fixture definitions.

 By declaring a fixture as a template using the `(template)` flag, Alice will set the instance as a template for that file.
 Templates instances are not persisted.